-The final exam takes place during the officially scheduled period, Tuesday, December 15, from 7:00 PM to 10:00 PM.
-The exam is in our regular classroom, Eaton 111.
+The final exam takes place during the officially scheduled period, Saturday, May 5, from 7:00 PM to 10:00 PM.
+The exam is in our regular classroom, Gulick 2001.

-The test will be about six pages long, and should take most people in the class less than two hours to complete.
+The test counts for 24% of your grade in the course.
+It will be about six pages long, and should take most people in the class less than two hours to complete.
 The last page will consist of one or two summary essay questions that ask you to bring together various things that have been covered in the course and to show your understanding of the basic ideas and overall themes.
 Questions on the other five pages will be similar to the questions on previous exams.
-Roughly half of those five pages will be devoted to material that we have covered since the third test, with the rest on material from the first three tests.
+Roughly half of those five pages will be devoted to material that we have covered since the third test, with the rest to material from the first three tests.

 The exam will not include a pumping lemma proof or a proof by induction.
 There will, however, be some proofs, possibly including a formal proof of the validity of an argument.
 The will be nothing related to logic circuits or to real computers (Java, BNF, regular expressions on computers).
-You will not be asked to create a pushdown automaton.
-You might be asked to create a general grammar for some language, and you might be asked to draw a transition diagram for a simple Turing machine.
-You will certainly need to know how to execute a Turing machine or pushdown automaton.
+You will not be asked to do anything with pushdown automata.
+You might be asked to create a general grammar for some language, and you might be asked to work with rule tables or transition diagrams for simple Turing machine.
+You will certainly need to know how to execute a Turing machine.